There are so many things Chinchillas can’t eat.

 But it is good to supplement these foods with a few additional items that you give occasionally that can add some needed nutrients.
 These vitamins and other nutrients will help your pet remain healthy.

 It is also great to offer your chin a nice little treat every now and then.
+The good news is that they will happily eat just about anything.

-However, it essential to know what you can give your chinchilla and what it should not be eating.
+It is essential to know what you can give your chinchilla and what it should not be eating.
 In other words, when offering something like bee pollen, you want to understand all the recommendations that come with it.

 With bee pollen, it is not as easy as just purchasing the bee pollen and putting as much into the chinchilla bowl as your pet wants.